-Bases also have distinctive physical characteristics too, for example, they are bitter in taste (acids are sour) and gives a slippery sensation when touched.
-Bases as a whole are important and are a key ingredient in certain industries.
+Bases also have distinctive physical characteristics too; for example, they are bitter in taste (acids are sour) and gives a slippery sensation when touched.
+Bases are essential and are a vital ingredient in specific industries.
 They are used to make paper, soap and synthetic rayon, bleaching powder, antacid, etc. While they are generally considered as the chemical opposite of acids, there are few known acids which can behave just like bases under certain circumstances.

 Just like acids, bases can also be either strong or weak.
 A strong base is simply a chemical compound that breaks apart (dissociate) completely into water and yield hydroxide ion.
 Common examples of strong bases are NaOH (Sodium hydroxide) and Ca(OH)2 (Calcium hydroxide).
 Whereas, a weak base dissociates into the water only to a certain degree.

-Superbase: Superbase(s) are powerful chemical compounds that have an extremely high affinity for protons and are stronger than hydrogen ion.
-Superbases are used to carry organic synthesis and are an important component of the physical organic chemistry.
+Superbase(s) are potent chemical compounds that have an extremely high affinity for protons and are stronger than hydrogen ion.
+Superbases are used to carry organic synthesis and are an important component of physical organic chemistry.

-The term superbase is, however, not new and has been used for more than one and half a century.
-Since superbases are susceptible to a violent reaction when coming in contact with either water or carbon dioxide, a special solvent is required to carry chemical reactions involving superbases.
-Superbases can be classified into three types; organic, inorganic and organometallic.
-Below, is a list of 10 strongest bases on the Earth.
+The term superbase is not new and has been used for more than one and half a century.
+Since superbases are susceptible to a violent reaction, when coming in contact with water or carbon dioxide, a special solvent is required to carry chemical reactions.
+Superbases can be classified into three types; organic, inorganic, and organometallic.
+Below is a list of 10 strongest bases on the Earth.